About DWI Breath And Blood Tests

 Blood tests and breath tests can be powerful evidence in a jury trial.
 However, the results reported from those tests are not always accurate.
 Breathalyzers can be calibrated incorrectly, police officers can administer the tests improperly, and poorly trained lab technicians can make critical mistakes when drawing and analyzing someone’s blood.

 In DWI/DUI defense, mistakes are not acceptable.
-I am R. Todd Bennett.
-I am board-certified in criminal law by the Texas Board of Legal Specialization.
+I am R. Todd Bennett, a defense lawyer board-certified in criminal law by the Texas Board of Legal Specialization.
 I have nearly 25 years of experience in the practice of criminal law in Texas.
 I have background reviewing the validity of breath and blood test results and will fight to have the charges dismissed if any errors are found in the blood or breath evidence against you.
-Contact me today to schedule an initial consultation.
+Send me an email or reach my law offices by phone at 713-489-7763 today to schedule an initial consultation.

 Texas Breath Test Results

 Police officers encourage individuals arrested for DWI to take a breath test on a machine operated by law enforcement officials with no independent oversight.
 People often ask me, “Should I take the breath test?”
 As with so many things in life and the law, it depends on a number of factors.
 Have you been drinking, how much did you have, when did you have your last drink, do you like to gamble, are you willing to bet your future on a test result that a machine spits out when the machine is not made available for scientific peer review?
 My years of experience have proven to me how unreliable these machines can be.

 Concerns Over Reliability Of A Breath Test’s Results